DIKU-EDU/kudos/docs/introduction.rst

 trivial filesystem, and generic drivers for textual input and output.

-Currently, KUDOS can run on top of YAMS, Yet Another MIPS Simulator, originally developed alongside BUENOS, or on an x86-64 simulator like QEMU, although we won't explore this latter aspect of KUDOS here.
+Currently, KUDOS can run on top of YAMS, Yet Another MIPS Simulator, originally developed alongside BUENOS, or on an x86-64 simulator like QEMU;
+the latter will be the focus of this manual.
 All that you need to know, is that KUDOS is, at least in principle, a cross-platform operating system.

-With YAMS, many simplifications have been made to the hardware where the need for clarity has been greater than the need for realism.
-The YAMS virtual machine does not simulate caches, for example, but provides an otherwise fully realistic memory model.

 The main idea of KUDOS is to give you a real, working multiprocessor operating system kernel which is as small and simple as possible.
 KUDOS